ComputationalEcologyLab/CDMetaPOP-Disease-Manuscript/README.md

 # Simulation Data and Code for CDMetaPOP-Disease Manuscript

-This repository contains the input files, analysis scripts, summarized output data, and supplementary documentation required to replicate all analyses and figures in the manuscript: **Simulating the Landscape Eco-Evolution of Host-Pathogen Systems with CDMetaPOP**, a new module for CDMetaPOP for simulating disease transmission and spread in realistic landscapes (Manuscript submitted to Molecular Biology and Evolution, 2025)
+This repository contains the input files, analysis scripts, summarized output data, and supplementary documentation required to replicate all analyses and figures in the manuscript: **Simulating the Landscape Eco-Evolution of Host-Pathogen Systems with CDMetaPOP**, a new module in CDMetaPOP for simulating disease transmission and spread in realistic landscapes (Manuscript submitted to Molecular Biology and Evolution, 2025)

 **Authors:** Erin L. Landguth, Allison Williams, Marissa Roseman,  Miracle Amadi, Marcel Kouete, Rhys Farrer, Amy Haeseler, Orly Razgour, Chris Richardson, Byron Weckworth, Julie Weckworth, Flora Whiting-Fawcett, Duncan Wilson, Casey Day

 **Permanent DOI for this repository:** TBD

-**About This Repository:** This repository provides all necessary materials for the replication of our manuscript.
-It is organized by the figures presented in the paper.
+**About This Repository:** This repository contains all materials necessary to reproduce the analyses from our manuscript.
+The contents are organized according to the figures presented in the paper.

 **Software:** The simulations were run using CDMetaPOP v3.08.
 The main software repository (including the installer) is available at: https://github.com/ComputationalEcologyLab/CDMetaPOP